Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 ## Deploying an ARM Template using the Azure portal

+- Input _artifactsLocation parameter value = https://raw.githubusercontent.com/Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/master/installSSMS.ps1, this will use the powershell script stored in github repo
 - Visit https://portal.azure.com
 - Allow all the resources in the deployment to complete
 - Create Azure blob storage or Data lake gen2 containter
 - Copy the postalcodes.parquet & populatio.csv dataset to Azure Blob storage